mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 :::info
 The results above were obtained in October 2022 with the latest version of each library.
-The bundling strategy was taken care of by a _Create React App_ and no locale was loaded for any of the library.
+The bundling strategy was taken care of by a Create React App, and no locale was loaded for any of the libraries.

-The results may vary in your application depending on the version of each library, the locale and the bundling strategy used.
+The results may vary in your application depending on the version of each library, the locale, and the bundling strategy used.
 :::

 ## Code setup

-After the installation is completed, you have to pass the adapter of your date library to `LocalizationProvider`.
+After installation, you have to pass your chosen date library's adapter to `LocalizationProvider`.
-The supported adapters as well as `LocalizationProvider` are exported from both the `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` packages.
+The supported adapters—as well as `LocalizationProvider`—are exported from both the `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` packages.

 All the pickers rendered inside this provider will have access to the adapter through a React context.
-For that reason, we recommend you to wrap your entire application with a `LocalizationProvider` to be able to use the Date and Time Pickers everywhere.
+For this reason, we recommend that you wrap your entire application with a `LocalizationProvider` so you can use the Date and Time Pickers everywhere.

 {{"component": "modules/components/PickersRenderingInstructions.js"}}